 Digital marketing isn’t really a “trend” anymore.
 Instead, it has become a critical way of reaching, interacting with and bringing in business in today’s world.
 Avoiding digital marketing tactics, or making random stabs at using different techniques is a big mistake no matter how small your business is.

-The activities they are pursuing on their digital devices encompasses everything from reading emails () and using social media, to researching and buying what you sell.
+The activities they are pursuing on their digital devices encompasses everything from reading emails (the most frequent use) and using social media, to researching and buying what you sell.
 While they are online, they are leaving digital data breadcrumbs that currently allow businesses to laser-focus marketing on likely prospects in most geographic locations.
 Additionally, they often volunteer email addresses or cell phone numbers so they can receive information, coupons, and other notices from companies they may want to do business with.
 If they don’t find you online, their business will go to someone else.

 To help you focus your efforts, we asked several experts to talk about what digital marketing tactics are trending and working for small businesses.
 Here’s what they had to say.